Estimated reading time: 8 minutes

 But more importantly, to see if there are any negative comments about your organization floating around the internet.

-If there are negative comments, address it head-on and respond to the criticism by either apologizing, explaining the situation, or both.
+If there are negative comments, address them head-on and respond to the criticism by either apologizing, explaining the situation, or both.
 Never ignore negative feedback.
 Even if you were wrong, respond.

 If you have any unresolved customer issues, do anything you can to get it resolved and hopefully perform a service recovery.